Get connected in New Zealand

 Click here to email our country contact in New Zealand

-Download the latest update from New Zealand, December 2021, for a full report on the current situation.
+Download the latest update from New Zealand, december 2022

 - Sex self-ID passed into law, 9 December 2021